rijul-saini/LLADA-Project/README.md

 # Perform analysis based on the goals
 results = llada.analyze(data, goals, i=1)
 ```
+\n
 **Interpreter**
-Generates natural language interpretation of the analysis results for the user.
+Generates natural language interpretation of the analysis results for the user.\n
-The function returns and prints a string containing the questions and their results derived from the analyses.
+The function returns and prints a string containing the questions and their results derived from the analyses.\n

 ```python
 # Interpret the results
 explain = llada.interpret(results)
 ```
+\n
+\n
 ### Contributing

 LLADA Project is still in the prototyping stage, and all contributions are welcome!
 If you have suggestions for improvements or bug fixes, please open an issue or submit a pull request.